Watercolor wash Techniques using Tombow Brush Tip Marker

 And in this case, I used a round and pointed brush.

-***PRO TIP: The excessive page wrinkling in the second drawing below comes from the fact that I was just using sketch paper.
-Use Bristol vellum or watercolor paper for a smooth page.
-Tape down all of the edges before you sketch, and don’t remove until your watercolor is all dry.
+Use Bristol vellum or watercolor paper for a smooth page finish by taping down all of the edges before you sketch, and don’t remove until your watercolor is all dry.

 Again I left the skin plain white as paper, but united the whole dress in grey as the focal point of my fashion drawing with the watercolor wash.
 Notice how the grey tone (the dress was a very pale grey) makes the dress feel much more fabric like and alive with movement and flow!
-This is the magic of wet media.

 (Also, note that I used a dark grey watercolor marker- it wasn’t black to begin with.